 AER stands for the Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and added each year (excluding bonuses).

-Interest is calculated daily and paid annually on the anniversary of the account opening date and on maturity.
-Annual interest can be added to the ISA account or paid to a nominated bank account or other suitable Furness account
+Interest is calculated daily and paid on the anniversary.
+Annual interest can be added to the ISA account or paid to a nominated bank account or another suitable Furness account

 |Can Furness Building Society change the interest rate?||